shalini1008/blogiffy/README.md

 # Blogiffy
-WebPage for everyone how want share out their problem not only problem , but anything person can light his heart.
+WebPage for everyone how want share out their problem not only problem , but anything person can light his/her heart.
 # What I have use
 # Backend
 Appwrite